themeshter/learn/README.md

 # In a nutshell...
-This is a repository with small items I gathered while learning (primarily MOOCs but other goodies can be found here).
+This is a repository with small items I have gathered while learning (primarily MOOCs but other goodies can be found here as well).
 # MOOCs
 Here is a list of massive open online courses I took over time and some useful material about them:
 ## Introduction to Mathematical Thinking